Our President and CEO shares his thoughts on the 2018 World Economic Forum Annual Meeting. One big topic: the impact of digital technology on jobs.

 Brian A. Gallagher is President and Chief Executive Officer of United Way Worldwide, the world’s largest privately-funded nonprofit.

-Gallagher is a regular contributor to a number of high-profile global discussions, including the World Economic Forum (WEF) and the Organisation for Economic Co-operation and Development (OECD).
+Gallagher is a regular contributor to a number of high-profile global discussions, including the World Economic Forum (WEF).
 He frequently speaks about critical issues ranging from sustainable growth in emerging economies to the ability of public/private partnerships to drive innovation and create long-term human success.

 Under Gallagher’s leadership, United Way has shifted the focus of its mission to driving community change.
 This approach, which brings people together to create more opportunities for all, has been adopted in more than 40 countries and territories worldwide.
 He has also elevated brand stewardship to the highest priority.
 In 2008, United Way launched the LIVE UNITED campaign to engage communities in a more inclusive strategic effort.
 LIVE UNITED is an invitation to give, to advocate, to volunteer – an opportunity for all people to think of themselves as part of the solution.

 Gallagher came to United Way in 1981 as a management trainee, and has held positions in several communities throughout the U.S., including president of United Way of Central Ohio in Columbus.
 In 2002, he took on the role of president and CEO of United Way of America, quickly establishing new membership standards that required internal consistency and public transparency in financial reporting.
 His next priority was to take United Way beyond fundraising and transform the organization into a driver of long-term community impact.